2023 Blooms & Bubbles Floral Workshops

 CLICK HERE TO SECURE YOUR SPOT

-It wasn’t until adulthood that Tyra Shenaurlt developed a love for Tacoma, the city that she was born and raised in.
+Tyra Shenaurlt developed a love for Tacoma, the city that she was born and raised in.
 Now, she can’t imagine living anywhere else.
 For the last 20 years, Tyra has committed her time and talent building a career with Metro Parks Tacoma.
 She currently supervises the W.W.
 Seymour Conservatory, a Victorian-styled botanical paradise, and the Metro Parks greenhouses, where plants are grown to be displayed all around Tacoma.
-A favorite part of her job has always been designing botanical exhibits, and she looks forward to sharing these concepts at the Northwest Flower and Garden Festival.
+A favorite part of her job has always been designing botanical exhibits, and the Northwest Flower & Garden Festival is thrilled to welcome Tyra’s return to the Blooms & Bubbles Stage.

-FRIDAY, FEBRUARY 17TH:
+FRIDAY, FEBRUARY 16

 CLICK HERE TO SECURE YOUR SPOT

-SATURDAY, FEBRUARY 18TH:
+SATURDAY, FEBRUARY 17

 CLICK HERE TO SECURE YOUR SPOT

-SUNDAY, FEBRUARY 19TH:
+SUNDAY, FEBRUARY 18

 Click Here to Secure Your Spot